Interval Graphs are Reconstructible: Introduction

 We also develop a combinatorial structure theory for interval graphs that may have applications beyond reconstruction.
 The important property is that the structure is, to some extent, resilient to vertex deletion.

 In addition to the three techniques, we also develop various tricks to handle edge cases.
-We describe the techniques in more detail next.
+We describe all of these techniques in more detail next.

 \subparagraph{1.
-Reconstruction by separation.} Our first new technique (Reconstruction-by-Separation, Lemma~\ref{lem:reconst:clique:sep:implies:reconst}), which is central to our approach, is to decompose the graph along a structurally simple separator.
+Reconstruction-by-separation.} Our first new technique (called Reconstruction-by-Separation, Lemma~\ref{lem:reconst:clique:sep:implies:reconst}), which is central to our approach, is to decompose the graph along a structurally simple separator.
 The hope is that we can reassemble the graph (uniquely up to isomorphism) from sufficient information on the parts.
 To make this work, it is clear that we need to understand how vertices in the different parts are interconnected via the vertices in the separator.

 This general technique is not specific to interval graphs.
 In the concrete case of interval graphs, we separate the graph along a so-called ``clean clique separation'' into two parts.
-To reconstruct how the separator is attached to the parts, we ensure that within each of the parts the neighborhoods of the separator-vertices are linearly ordered by inclusion.
+To reconstruct how the separator is attached to the parts, we ensure that, within each of the parts, the neighborhoods of the separator-vertices are linearly ordered by inclusion.

 \subparagraph{2.
 Annotated graphs and distant vertices.} Our second technique consists of using annotated graphs and the Distant Vertex Lemma (Lemma~\ref{lemma:farthest:away:and:at:least:two:reconstruct:other:side}).
-For this, note that in order to reassemble the graph, we only need to know how many neighbors a vertex has within a part.
-This is the case because vertices with an equal number of neighbors are adjacent to exactly the same vertices.
+For this, since the neighborhoods of separator-vertices within the parts are linearly ordered, in order to reassemble the graph, we only need to know how many neighbors a vertex has within a part.
+This is the case because, due to the linearly ordered neighborhoods, separator vertices with an equal number of neighbors within a part are adjacent to exactly the same vertices.
 We formalize this information by annotating the graphs that are induced by the parts as to contain sufficient information on their connections in the rest of the graph.

 To determine the annotation of the graph, we choose cards of vertices that are ``farthest away'' from the separator.
 Our concept of ``farthest away'' must be defined in a combinatorial, isomorphism-invariant manner, which complicates the matter.